 Please note: There is also a Master of Economics for those students seeking a pathway into a career in economics.

-The Master of Economic Analysis is an advanced and challenging graduate program in economics for highly focused students, whether they aspire to be admitted to the top economics PhD programs in the world or to positions of intellectual leadership as professional economists in government, NGOs or the private sector.
+The Master of Economic Analysis is an advanced and challenging graduate program in economics for highly focused students.
+It is designed as a postgraduate counterpart of our successful Bachelor of Economics (Honours).
+The program caters to those seek to build towards postgraduate research or to those who aspire to positions of intellectual leadership as professional economists in government, NGOs or the private sector.